UmbertoBarzan/YOLO-Anomalib-Trainer-Hub/README.md

 - Ultralytics writes settings under `~/.config/Ultralytics`; ensure that path is writable in your environment.

 ## Development Tips
-- Use `conda run -n anomalib python ...` for scripted commands without activating the environment globally.
+- Use `conda run -n yoloanomalibhub python ...` for scripted commands without activating the environment globally.
 - Keep `configs/global.yaml` in sync with your storage layout.
 - Export an updated `environment.yml` after adding dependencies (`conda env export --from-history > environment.yml`).